pongasoft/glu/docs/manual/src/main/sphinx/source/tutorial.rst

    and click ``Load``.

    .. note:: When you go back to the model, the filter you set previously will still be active.
 Make sure you click the ``'X'`` right next to it to remove it and see the whole, unfiltered model!
-You should now have 2 rows that are yello: you reloaded the model thus discarding the changes you had made to entry 2 and you changed entry 3.
+You should now have 2 rows that are yellow: you reloaded the model thus discarding the changes you had made to entry 2 and you changed entry 3.

       .. image:: /images/tutorial/tutorial-dashboard-6-600.png
          :align: center